Launching a new product comes with plenty of challenges and the way we’re launching products as PMMs is shifting; it’s getting faster.

 A lot of leads going through the funnel a lot of MQLs, SALs, SQLs.
 But in the end, if you look, we said for all of that activity, we should have more deals and we didn't.

 Part of it was because everybody was really interested but they weren't sure what to do.

 Plus, our pricing, as I mentioned, was a little complicated.
-People were like, 'let me just take what I can at the moment, and I'll come back later' - as a result, our RPMs were high, lots of activity, lots of things happening, but we weren't getting necessarily the results that we were looking for.
+People were like, "Let me just take what I can at the moment, and I'll come back later."
+As a result, our RPMs were high, with lots of activity, and lots of things happening, but we weren't getting necessarily the results that we were looking for.